 As per AODA requirements, all Toronto Metropolitan websites and web content (including uploaded files such as Word, PDF, PPT, etc.) must adhere to Level AA of the Web Content Accessibility Guidelines 2.0 (WCAG 2.0 (external link, opens in new window) ) by January 2021.

-Websites containing accessibility issues may risk having there site activation delayed.
-Otherwise, issues must be remediated as soon as possible after activation.
+Websites containing accessibility issues may risk having there site publication delayed.
+Otherwise, issues must be remediated as soon as possible after publication.

 Making your website accessible means removing barriers to ensure all visitors have equal access to information.
 In addition to being inclusive, there are some aspects of web accessibility that can complement search engine optimization (SEO).
 For more information, please read Accessibility & SEO.